Lymph Node Massage: A Natural Approach to Wellness

 Is it safe to perform Lymph Node Massage at home?

-One of the great things about lymph node massage is that you can try it in your home.
+One of the great things about lymph node massage is that you can try it at home.
 But before you get started, there are a few important safety tips to keep in mind.

 Important Things to Do: